dhruvdevu/GenreClassificationDL/index.md

 <iframe src="https://open.spotify.com/embed/track/40riOy7x9W7GXjyGp4pjAv" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-Interestingly, for Hotel California we can observe exactly where the guitar solo ends.
-Note that before the 50 seconds mark, at every timestep there seems to be mostly only one pitch.
-This pitch can be attributed to the guitar solo as the guitar will produce a clear sound (playing the pitches on an instrument mod octave will naturally reproduce the solo).
-After the 50 seconds mark, the song begins and the other instruments begin to play.
-This is evident by recording several other pitches besides the maximum intensity pitch.
+For Hotel California we can observe exactly where the guitar solo ends.
+Note that before the 50 seconds mark, for every timestep there seems to be mostly only one clear pitch.
+This pitch can be attributed to the guitar solo as fingerpicking the guitar will produce mostly one clear pitch (note, playing the pitches on an instrument mod octave will reproduce the solo).
+After the 50 seconds mark, the other instruments begin to play.
+This start is evident by noting several other pitches besides the maximum intensity pitch.

 <iframe width="700" height="400" seamless="seamless" frameBorder="0" scrolling="yes" src="Pictures/PlotlyPlots/chroma_Hotel California_Eagles.html"></iframe>